tdivyajyotis/tdivyajyotis.github.io-old/index.md

 # Hello, World!

 I'm **Tripathy Divyajyoti Senapati**.

-Currently a student from Bhubaneswar, Odisha, India.
+I'm currently a student from Bhubaneswar, Odisha, India.

 I code out of curiosity and practice it as a hobby too!

 ## What do I code?